 Let’s start with Angelo’s travel tattoos

 He wanted to make a digital cloud-like tattoo with the names of every country he’s been.
 But then the first one (Uruguay), even though it was beautifully done, it wasn’t aligned with the tattoo bands he had and would end up crooked or weird.
-He even considered erasing them or covering with a black band.
+He even considered erasing them or covering them with a black band.
 Haha.

 After a lot of thought, he decided on letting the artists decide how, where (within a limit, of course), and the size of the country name and have it all sketch-like.
 It turned out pretty cool, in my opinion.
 At least, now that it’s full and all because it was a bit strange and incomplete in the first places.